voiceflow-community/vf-spacy-pii-redac/README.md

 ## Implementation Details

-The service uses SpaCy's medium-sized English model (`en_core_web_md`) for entity recognition, along with custom matchers for websites, emails, and brand names.
+The service uses the specified SpaCy model (defaulting to `en_core_web_md`) for entity recognition, along with custom matchers for websites, emails, and brand names.
 The redaction process preserves the original text structure while replacing identified entities with "[REDACTED]".

 For reference, I used these code blocks: